rd--/blksc3/md/setup.md

     s.options.numWireBufs = 512;
     s.options.memSize = 524288;

-The listener can be started and the server options can be set in the _startup.scd_ file.
-That way they will run automatically whenever SuperCollider starts.
+The listener can be started and the server options can be set in the SuperCollider _startup.scd_ file, in which case they will run automatically whenever SuperCollider starts.

 ## [MacOS](https://www.apple.com/macos/) Instructions